bonaquaVDZ/KnowledgeVault/README.md

 - [TestDaF German Language](Certificates/TestDaF-German-Language.pdf) - *Complete* (Apr 26, 2017)

 Feel free to explore each certification by clicking on the links provided.
-I'll be attaching the actual PDF files soon.